lyubenblagoev/postfix-rest-server/README.md

     $ java -jar postfix-rest-server-0.1.0-SNAPSHOT.jar

-Out of the box it will run with MySQL database but if you want to use it with different database like PostgreSQL you need to add the appropriate JDBC driver jar file to the classpath when running the application.
+The jar file contains jdbc drivers and will work with PostgreSQL and MySQL database but if you want to use it with different database you need to add the appropriate JDBC driver jar file to the classpath when running the application.

 To run the application as a service you need to create a service file in your `/etc/systemd/system` directory.